History of animation: 2000s–present: The rise of digital animation

-Disney-Pixar
+Disney and Pixar

 Disney started producing their own 3D-style computer-animated features with Dinosaur and Chicken Little, but continued to make animated features with traditional look: The Emperor's New Groove (2000), Atlantis: The Lost Empire (2001), Lilo & Stitch (2002), Treasure Planet (2002), Brother Bear (2003) and Home on the Range (2004).

 Treasure Planet and Home on the Range were big flops on big budgets and it looked like Disney would only continue with 3D computer animation.
-Financial analysis in 2006 proved that Disney had lost money on their animation productions of the previous ten years.
+Financial analysis in 2006 proved that Disney had lost money on their animation productions in the previous ten years.
 In the meantime, Pixar's CGI features did extremely well.
 To turn things around Disney acquired Pixar in 2006, and put creative control over both Pixar and Walt Disney Animation Studios in the hands of Pixar's John Lasseter as part of the deal.
 The studios would remain separate legal entities.
 Under Lasseter, the Disney studio developed both traditionally styled and 3D-styled animation projects.

 The theatrical short How to Hook Up Your Home Theater (2007) tested whether new paperless animation processes could be used for a look similar to cartoons of the 1940s and 1950s, with Goofy returning to his "Everyman" role in his first solo appearance in 42 years.

 Ron Clements and John Musker's feature The Princess and the Frog (2009) was a moderate commercial and critical success, but not the comeback hit for traditional features that the studio had hoped it would be.
 Its perceived failure was mostly blamed on the use of "princess" in the title causing potential movie-goers to think it was only for little girls, and old-fashioned.